 22 May Creating Inclusive Workplaces that Adhere to Ontario Employment Laws

-In 2016, Ontario’s employment laws changed within the Occupational Health and Safety Act (OHSA) to provide protections for workers who are being harassed, sexually harassed or discriminated against.
+In 2016, Ontario’s employment laws changed within the Occupational Health and Safety Act (OHSA) to provide protection for workers who are being harassed, sexually harassed or discriminated against.

 These new guidelines set a standard to which employers must adhere in order to protect their employees from harassment due to: